matijarmk/dotnet-core-commands/README.md

 ![categories](images/packages.gif)

-* You won't have to bother remembering commands anytime soon.
-Because we also support EntityFrameworkCore migrations.
+* You won't have to bother remembering commands anytime soon, because we also support EntityFrameworkCore migrations.

 ![categories](images/migrations.gif)